The water heater is probably the most underestimated appliance in your home. Really – without a water heater, you don’t have any of these perks:

 The typical lifespan of residential water heaters is between ten and twelve years.

-Natural gas and electric water heaters will typically last about a decade before you need to consider replacing the water heater.
+Natural gas and electric water heaters will usually last about a decade before you need to consider replacing the water heater.
 If you are unsure what age your water heater is, the date the system was manufactured will be shown in the serial number which can be found on the ID sticker on the water heater tank.

 The most usual breakdown of residential water heaters that will need replacement is a leaking tank.